 Eye relief is measured in mm.
 It denotes the distance from the viewer’s eye to the device’s eyepiece.
 Eye relief should be at least 10 mm and 15 mm will provide a great result.
 So you must put your eyes maintaining a certain distance.
 If you see from far or from very close to your device, you will fail to have a great view.

 It is also measured in mm.
 Exit pupil is the width of the area through which light passes.
 The more the width, the more the light will pass.
 Therefore, you will get a clear image.back to menu ↑

 The key factor to face the night vision monocular vs binoculars dilemma successfully is to know your requirement completely.
-The nature of the environment, mobility, whether you will hunt or just monitor something etc. This article will help you know your requirement better.
+The nature of the environment, mobility, whether you will hunt or just monitor something etc. This article will help you know your requirement better and solve the problems in night vision.
 Wish you a great night vision experience!

 Kalman is a hunting expert who has a vast experience with wild game hunting.
 Though night time hunting is his favorite, he masters the art of daytime hunting and shooting.
 Being a nature lover and outdoor enthusiast, he wants to pass the knowledge acquired over time to the next generation.